bingo-bango-corp/documentation/2 Implementation.md

 # Designing a tech stack for hyperlocal, real-time interactions

 In _Service Thinking_, I also mention how User Experience goals directly affects raw technical choices regarding the technology stack.
 One of the examples I gave was Google Docs, which is a product priding itself on its real-time processing capabilities.
-Interestingly, the real-time, hyperlocal aspect of Bingo Bango was one of the major decision influencers when I chose the tech stack for it too.
+Interestingly, the real-time, hyperlocal aspect of Bingo Bango was one of the major decision influences when I chose the tech stack for it too.

-I had no special requirements for my tech stack regardin the API.
+I had no special requirements for my tech stack regarding the API.
 It had to be an API.
 It had to work.
 Nothing crazy.
 Any solution for hosting APIs out there in the market would do.

 On the database side of things however, things became a little more interesting.
 I needed something that works with a large amount of data, quickly, and in real-time.
 I needed it to enable anything from a live chat to updating clients immediately as a job's state changed.
 And I needed something that I could run _geolocation queries_ on.
 That's a quite specific set of requirements.